stadt-karlsruhe/ckanext-extractor/README.rst

     :ignored: if the resource format is configured to be ignored

-    Note that if ``force`` is true then an extraction job will be scheduled regardless of the status reported.
+    Note that if ``force`` is true then an extraction job will be scheduled regardless of the status reported, unless that state is ``ignored``.

 :task_id: The ID of the background task.
 If ``state`` is ``new`` or ``update``
     then this is the ID of a newly created task.
 If ``state`` is ``inprogress``